For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 CHOPI BLACKBIRD (Gnorimopsar chopi)

-BOLIVIAN BLACKBIRD (Oreopsar bolivianus) – Not hard to find around Cochabamba.
-[E]
+BOLIVIAN BLACKBIRD (Oreopsar bolivianus) [E]

 SHINY COWBIRD (Molothrus bonariensis)